-Estimates were made by management with effect from the date that the Licence came into force on 25 February 2020, to determine the appropriate amount of revenue that would be attributable to this income classification as if this service were provided by an independent standalone operator with responsibility for operations, maintenance and insurance.
+Estimates were made by management with effect from the date that the Licence came into force on 02 June 2020, to determine the appropriate amount of revenue that would be attributable to this income classification as if this service were provided by an independent standalone operator with responsibility for operations, maintenance and insurance.
 The principles attributable to these estimates determined with effect from the date that the Licence came into force continue to apply to the charges made by the Company for transmission network availability in each financial year over the expected useful life of the transmission owner asset.
 To the extent that an alternative estimate could have been made at the date that the Licence came into force as to a reasonable level of revenue attributable to this income classification then the estimate of income attributable to finance income (see below) may have been amended.

-Finance income, as described in F - Operating and finance income - including identification of key estimates

-Following the application of the judgements referenced earlier - see "i) Transmission availability arrangements - the identification of the judgements applied to recognise income and a transmission owner asset." - finance income arising from the provision of transmission availability services represents an estimate of the return that an efficient standalone and independent "transmission owner" would expect to generate from the holding of the transmission owner asset.
-An estimate of an appropriate return to the owner of such an asset having regard to the risks associated with those arrangements was carried out by the Company from the date the Licence came into force 25 February 2020 and applies over the expected useful life of the transmission owner asset accordingly.
+Finance income, as described in F - Operating and finance income - including identification of key estimates availability services represents an estimate of the return that an efficient standalone and independent "transmission owner" would expect to generate from the holding of the transmission owner asset.
+An estimate of an appropriate return to the owner of such an asset having regard to the risks associated with those arrangements was carried out by the Company from the date the Licence came into force on 02 June 2020 and applies over the expected useful life of the transmission owner asset accordingly.
 The return that is generated on this asset is allocated to each period using the effective interest rate method.
 To the extent that an alternative estimate could have been made as to a reasonable level of return attributable to such a transmission asset owner from the date the Licence came into force, then the estimate of income attributed to operating income (see above) would have been amended accordingly.